They will open again in February 2024

 The EHLS scholarship is funded by the National Security Education Program (NSEP), which is administered by the Defense Language and National Security Education Office (DLNSEO).
-As part of the scholarship obligation, participants agree to fulfill the EHLS service requirement, which requires you to work for the federal government for one year after you complete the program.
+As part of the scholarship obligation, participants agree to fulfill the EHLS service requirement, which requires you to work for the federal government in positions with national security responsibilities for one year after you complete the program.

 To assess your skills and interests in relation to the federal job market, visit these websites: